 I feel it necessary to keep this post as succinct as possible.
 Anything else, and you would be reading this longer than it would take you to actually make this dish, and that’s just silly.

-Get a few pieces of salmon.
+Get a few pieces of salmon (Chilean sea bass is a great option as well!).
 Find a baking pan.
 Put salmon on pan.
 Put in oven.
 Stir together three things.
 Brush mixture over almost-cooked salmon, then keep cooking it a little bit.
 Find a plate.
 Find a fork.
 Find some leftovers from last night’s dinner to use as side dishes.
 Get yourself a beverage.
 Transfer salmon from baking pan to plate.
 Use fork to eat roasted salmon.

 - 1/2 cup apricot preserves